 This information will help you care for your ileostomy or colostomy.

-An ostomy is an opening created during surgery, in which a piece of your intestine is brought to the outside of your abdomen (belly).
-It is created so that stool and gas can exit your body.
-The part of your intestine that is on the outside of your body is called a stoma.
+An ostomy is an opening created during surgery.
+A piece of your intestine is brought to the outside of your abdomen (belly) so that bowel movements (stool) and gas can exit your body.
+The part of your intestine that’s on the outside of your body is called a stoma.
 Your stoma will look red and moist, similar to the inside of your mouth.
 Your stoma will be swollen right after surgery, but the size will decrease in 6 to 8 weeks.
-You will not feel any pain or pressure within your stoma.
-You will also not feel any sensations of heat or cold.
+You won’t feel any pain or pressure within your stoma.
+You also won’t feel any sensations of heat or cold.

 Some ostomies are permanent, while others are temporary.
 Your surgeon will tell you if your ostomy is permanent or temporary.